27 Provisions

 The Company offers sales incentives in the form of variable marketing expense to customers, which vary depending on the timing and customer of any subsequent sale of the vehicle.
 This sales incentive is accounted for as a revenue reduction and is constrained to a level that is highly probable not to reverse the amount of revenue recognised when any associated uncertainty is subsequently resolved.
 The Company estimates the expected sales incentive by market and considers uncertainties including competitor pricing, ageing of retailer stock and local market conditions.

-ii) Sale of services - maintenance service and extended warranties for commercial vehicles.
+ii) Sale of services - Maintenance service and extended warranties for commercial vehicles.

 Income from sale of maintenance services and extended warranties are recognised as income over the relevant period of service or extended warranty.

 When the Company sells products that are bundled with maintenance service or extended period of warranty, such services are treated as a separate performance obligation only if the service or warranty is in excess of the standard offerings to the customer.
-In such cases, the transaction price allocated towards such maintenance service or extended period of warranty based on relative standalone selling price and is recognised as a contract liability until the service obligation has been met.
+In such cases, the transaction price is allocated towards such maintenance service or extended period of warranty based on relative standalone selling price and is recognised as a contract liability until the service obligation has been met.
 The price that is regularly charged for an item when sold separately is the best evidence of its standalone selling price.
 In the absence of such evidence, the primary method used to estimate standalone selling price is the expected cost plus a margin, under which the Company estimates the cost of satisfying the performance obligation and then adds an appropriate margin based on similar services.

 The Company operates certain customer loyalty programs under which customer is entitled to reward points on the spend towards Company's products.
 The reward points earned by customers can be redeemed to claim discounts on future purchase of certain products or services.
 Transaction price allocated towards reward points granted to customers is recognised as a deferred income liability and transferred to income when customers redeem their reward points.